daisy/pipeline-webui/README.md

 ## Publishing builds

+*NOTE*: To build RPM packages in Ubuntu, you first need to install the `rpm` package using `sudo apt-get install rpm`.

 ### 1. Prepare the release

 The Web UI is versioned based on git tags.
 If you're on the `v2.0.0` tag,